New York State Route 24: Queens Village to Nassau Coliseum

 After crossing into the Elmont neighborhood of Hempstead, NY 24 reduces to four lanes, crossing through a long commercial strip east of the racetrack.
 The route crosses through East Elmont before entering Floral Park Crest, where the roadway bends northeast through Hempstead.
 After crossing an intersection with Covert and Meacham Avenues, NY 24 straightens eastward once again, crossing a long commercial strip through town.
-The route soon makes a short bend to the southeast, crossing an intersection with New Hyde Park Road and Franklin Avenue later into West Hempstead.
+The route soon makes a short bend to the southeast in Franklin Square, crossing an intersection with New Hyde Park Road and Franklin Avenue, and later continuing into West Hempstead.
 In West Hempstead, NY 24 crosses over the former connection between the Long Island Railroad West Hempstead Branch and Hempstead Branch before entering an intersection with NY 102 (Front Street).

 Eastbound lanes of NY 24 (Fulton Avenue) in the Village of Hempstead.

 At this intersection, NY 24 drops the Hempstead Turnpike moniker, changing to Fulton Avenue.
 NY 24 then proceeds northeast through downtown Hempstead, remaining a four-lane commercial street through the city, bending south of a local park.
 At the junction with Clinton Street, NY 24 bends east for a block, turning northeast again at Peninsula Boulevard.
 Paralleling NY 102, NY 24 returns to its northeastern progression, regaining the Hempstead Turnpike moniker in front of Hofstra University.
 At Oak Street on the western end of the campus, NY 24 becomes a four-lane divided highway through Hempstead, passing south of Hofstra University Stadium and past several parking lots for the campus.
 East of Hofstra Boulevard, the road widens to six lanes.
 Just after Earle Ovington Boulevard, the route continues east in to Uniondale and runs alongside the parking lots for Nassau Coliseum, the former home of the Islanders from their 1972 founding until 2015, then 2018 until 2021, when they moved 7.7 mi west down the pike to UBS Arena.